michelnossin/pandaweb/README.md

 ```
 ## 2 MongoDB

-install mongo , goto https://www.mongodb.com/ and install using the instructions.
+install mongo using default settings, goto https://www.mongodb.com/ and install using the instructions.
 As a bonus we will describe how to install on Linux AWS if you use AWS.

 ### To install on amazon linux: